 Its location means it’s been unable to expand over the years but it has seen massive improvements in the animals’ living conditions.
 Harry Potter fans will recognise the reptile house from The Philosopher’s Stone.

 Nearest tube station: Regent’s Park

-Visit London of the past
+Visit London of the Past at the London Dungeons

 Not for the faint-hearted (or those under eight), the London Dungeons takes visitors through a 90-minute potted history of London’s murky past, using spine-chilling storytelling, horrific re-enactments and a series of rides and shows.